 Today began with breakfast with the priest who spoke no English and Irishman Patrick who spoke plenty.
 It rained heavily overnight so I discovered the clothes which I’d washed by hand the night before, and had hung out to dry, were soaked.
 I thought they were protected under the eves.
 So my pack today is heavier than I had hoped.
 I had actually decided to lighten the load by leaving behind a hardback book I was planning to read along the way, I’ll get the Kindle version.

 In any case I’m very grateful for the beautiful weather the first two days.
 It made in much easier for me to acclimate to backpake life, navigating the trail makers of the route I am following which is GR 78 or Voie de Piemont.

 So it was on with full rain gear to begin the day and a long slog down busy roads trying to find where the path began.
 I was once again guided on my way as I just happened to look up and discover a clam shell marking what could not possibly be the right way!
 Of course it was correct.
 I was happy to get off the busy roads especially with covered head to toe in my green raingear looking like a runaway shrubbery.

 After 5 miles of secondary roads I arrived at 3:00.
 Bad timing in this town.
 Almost all restaurants here close on Mondays.
-The few that are open are not open between 2-4.
+The few that are open are closed between 2-4.
 Others don’t open till 7:30.
 No lunch today!

 I checked in to the refuge/hostel which is very clean and well run but not one person spoke English.
 I’ll be sharing a four bed room with 2 men and one woman, all French.
 I was able to communicate with the staff that I needed to do laundry.
 Last nights load was added to and re-washed, thankfully dried, and much lighter.